Cecil Bisshopp Harmsworth, 1st Baron Harmsworth1

 Emilie Alberta Maffett was the daughter of William Hamilton Maffett.2 She married Cecil Bisshopp Harmsworth, 1st Baron Harmsworth, son of Alfred Harmsworth and Geraldine Mary Maffett, on 28 April 1897.1 She died on 4 May 1942.1

 Her married name became Harmsworth.
-As a result of her marriage, Emilie Alberta Maffett was styled as Baroness Harmsworth on 4 September 1939.
+After her marriage, Emilie Alberta Maffett was styled as Baroness Harmsworth on 4 September 1939.

 Children of Emilie Alberta Maffett and Cecil Bisshopp Harmsworth, 1st Baron Harmsworth